marcobborges/marcobborges/README.md

 ### What I've been up to

-**Small automations, big impact**: Working in a team with significant tech debt and KTLO overhead, I found room to lead small but meaningful automations on my own — using [Cursor](https://cursor.com) and [Claude](https://claude.ai) to prototype and ship quickly, without waiting for a full engineering cycle:
+**Small automations, big impact**: Working in a team with significant tech debt and KTLO overhead, I found room to lead small but meaningful automations on my own: using [Cursor](https://cursor.com) and [Claude](https://claude.ai) to prototype and ship quickly, without waiting for a full engineering cycle:

 **Cutting support ticket volume through better self-service**